Updated December 7, 2024

 A shampoo bar is another solid product that helps circumvent airline restrictions and avoid leakages.

-My earth-friendly favourites are Éthique (Sweet & Spicy Volumizing), etee (Lavender/Chamomile), and Nature’s Aid (Moisturizing Mango and Tangerine).
-Assemble a gift pack or pick up an Éthique sample pack of shampoo and conditioner bars for the recipient to choose a favourite.
+My favourites are Éthique (Sweet & Spicy Volumizing), Nature’s Aid (Moisturizing Mango and Tangerine), and Viori Purple Shampoo Bar.
+Assemble a gift pack for trying a few hopefuls before the trip or pick up an Éthique sample pack of shampoo and conditioner bars for the recipient to choose a favourite.

 Dry shampoo is a convenient alternative to liquid and bar shampoo.
 It’s perfect for travellers on the move with limited access to showers.
 My favourite, Bumble and Bumble Prêt-à-powder, comes in a handy 2 oz / 57 g) travel size.
 The product creates volume, adds texture, absorbs oil, and refreshes a style.
 It works for all types and lengths of hair.

-Soap leaves fill a need in situations demanding bar or liquid soap, and neither one is available.
+Soap leaves fill a need in situations demanding bar or liquid soap, and neither is available.
 These are so handy that a small case of 50 soap leaves has earned a permanent place in my day bag.
+For more information on this indispensable travel aid, see No soap?
+No problem travelling with soap leaves.

 At travel stores, packs of 50 soap leaves cost around $5.
 Check out your dollar store; Coleman soap sheets are available at my local dollar store for a little more than a dollar.